• Testing Lab

 Which Products require a Digital Product Passport?

 In May 2023, the Council of the European Union adopted its “general approach” position for re-establishing its ecodesign framework.
-The new regulation would repeal Directive 2009/125/EC, replacing it as the ecodesign framework directive.
+The new regulation, ESPR – Ecodesign for Sustainable Products Regulation, repealed Directive 2009/125/EC, replacing it with the ecodesign framework directive.

 Consequently, the scope of products subject to ecodesign regulation has grown.
 Producers and consumers can expect almost universal product ecodesign regulation.
 For DPPs, this status comes with some notable standouts and exemptions.